• Skip to primary navigation

 Conclusion

-Be sure to integrate as many of these into your diet.
-Keep your iron levels up.
-Anaemia is a disease you should not have to worry about.
-Other things to consider are food that makes the uptake of iron more difficult for your body.
-Avoid those as much as possible, especially if you are already anaemic.
+Be sure to include as many of these in your diet as possible.
+Keep your iron levels high.
+Anaemia is a condition you do not have to worry about.
+Also, watch out for foods that make it difficult for the body to absorb iron.
+Avoid them as much as possible, especially if you are already anaemic.

 Filed Under: Vegan Tagged With: Anaemia Vegan